Azure/azure-media-migration/README.md

 The tool supports various types of migration depending on the asset format and the command line options.
 * It can simply upload the files to the new storage account.
 * For assets created by live events, it can convert to MP4 files and then upload.
-* For direct streaming, it can convers the assets to CMAF files with a DASH and HLS manifest.
+* For direct streaming, it can convert the assets to CMAF files with a DASH and HLS manifest.

 # Temporary storage needed.
 The tool uses temporary storage space for format conversion and uses pipes where possible to minimize storage usage.
-Smooth Streaming assets or assets from live events dont need to be downloaded locally.
+Smooth Streaming assets or assets from live events don't need to be downloaded locally.

 ## Linux
 * The only storage needed is for manifests when using shaka packager.